 I felt excited and validated the first time I finished a video chat with Kathy.
 I was living in Africa, 4 hours ahead of her time zone, and I think she may have got out of bed early just for me!
 I had decided to leave the classroom after nearly 20 years as an educator and needed some guidance to begin work as an instructional coach.

 Leaving teaching is a scary thought.
 It is what I needed to do, and I am thankful I was brave/clueless enough to just go ahead and do it.
-I absolutely love teaching but the ‘extras’ were burning me out.
-Meetings & paperwork; new curriculum & high staff turnover; continually growing expectations that teachers will take on roles meant for parents, social workers, psychologists, doctors, etc.
+I love teaching, but the ‘extras’ were burning me out – the meetings & paperwork, new curriculum & high staff turnover, continually growing expectations that teachers will take on roles meant for parents, social workers, psychologists, doctors, etc.

 I didn’t want to leave education altogether – I wanted to stay and help teachers, in some capacity.
 When I eventually decided to pursue instructional coaching, a search on Twitter brought me to Kathy.
-She immediately offered to help me however she could – which I needed because I really had no idea where to begin.
+She immediately offered to help me; however, she could – which I needed because I had no idea where to begin.

-With Kathy’s help, I have been introduced to the video platform of Sibme that allows teachers to record themselves teaching and then review the footage by themselves and/or with coach.
-Just like a sports replay, by which players can inform their performance and continually look for ways to improve, Sibme is a teaching replay that gives educators the opportunity to observe themselves and grow.
+With Kathy’s help, I have was introduced to the video platform of Sibme that allows teachers to record themselves teaching and then review the footage by themselves and/or with a coach.
+Just like a sports replay, by which players can inform their performance and continually look for ways to improve, Sibme is a teaching replay that allows educators to observe themselves and grow.

-With a coach alongside them, teachers can make small and big changes in practice and management.
-Being able to view yourself doing your job is an excellent way to truly improve.
+With a coach alongside them, teachers can make small and significant changes in practice and management.
+Being able to view yourself doing your job is an excellent way to improve truly.
 I have been filmed myself, while teaching, and have been amazed at how different it looks from how I imagine it went.
 I noticed small things, like body language, that I had not given much thought to beforehand.